google-research/tensorflow-coder/Tutorial.md

 ### Constants

 * TF-Coder will print out the list of constants that it is using, including constants chosen through heuristics.
-This list is ordered with highest- priority constants at the beginning.
+This list is ordered with highest-priority constants at the beginning.
 * If the intended solution requires a constant that is not in TF-Coder's printed list of constants, then TF-Coder will be _unable_ to find the intended solution.
 So, it is important to provide any necessary constants.